cubyn/deprecated-infra-recruitment-public/README.md

 START and END positive integer as START < END
 ```

-Just display always the same error message when the argument are bad.
+Just display always the same error message when the arguments are bad.
 ```
 ./count-script whatever else argument